mfractor/xamarin-forms.migrating-list-view-to-collection-view/part-three-interactivity.md

 The combination of items, directions, execution modes, and swipe behaviors make this a powerful control.
 See the full documentation [here](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/swipeview)

 ## Summary
 `CollectionView` interactivity is more flexible than `ListView`.
-Using the new APIs makes it easy to add context actions, pull to refresh, single or multi-select, and navigation.
+Using the new APIs makes it easy to add context actions, pull to refresh, and single or multi-select.